MileHacker Logo

 Enduring Legacy

 Korla's role as a trading post brought a blend of societal, religious, and culinary traditions.
-It was a place where different ethnic groups coexisted and exchanged ideas.
-This deep historical legacy continues to inform the city's unique identity today.
+It used to be a place where different ethnic groups coexisted and exchanged ideas.
+This deep historical legacy keeps on inform the city's unique identity today.

 Riverside Development